PollyEdaline/Accretion-Modpack/README.md

 - Added *FasterPickupText* by DestroyedClone, changing the duration of pickup notifications.
 -- Changed values:
 - Added *Aetherium* by KomradeSpectre (and the rest of the contributors!).
 Adds a great deal of content including items, artifacts, and even a new Elite type.
+  - Please see [the Thunderstore page](https://thunderstore.io/package/KomradeSpectre/Aetherium/) for more details on what the mod adds; there's too much to duplicate it here!
+- Added *Scavenger Bingo*!
+"A gamemode that randomly generates a challenge board for each run.
+Complete a row of 5 spaces horizontally, vertically, or diagonally on your board to get a bingo.
+Winning or losing without achieving a bingo will reset your run to Ground Zero."
 - Removed *Melting Pot* by Shasocais.
 Never received the polish I hoped it would, hopefully will be able to add back later!

 - Added a new skin for Paladin.